cziem/100-days-of-code-fayvor/log.md

 Concepts like listening for
 - `DOMContentsLoaded` allows you to put some scripts in the head section of the HTML file and it won't throw any error.

+Today I also started looking briefly at CSS Grids and I saw some video materials from WesBos's [CSS Griddy](https://cssgriddy.io)

 **Thoughts**: Now I know why I see some framework scripts being inserted in the head section of some sites that use them.
+I've been wondering what's so cool about this css grid moxilla always talks about, now I see why it's so sweet.
+You could totally layout a complete website with it.
+It though has close functionalities with the css Flexbox.

 **Link to work**: [Udacity](https://udacity.com)